Scott D. Tingle: NASA career

 In July 2009 Scott D. Tingle became a member of the 20th astronaut class.
 His training consisted of flight familiarization with T-38's, spacewalks, technical training regarding the systems of The International space station and Soyuz designs, and standard wilderness survival training.

 In 2014, Tingle served as cavenaut into the ESA CAVES training in Sardinia, alongside Alexander Misurkin, Sergey Kud-Sverchkov, Luca Parmitano, and Matthias Mauer.

+In November 2025, Tingle was named the 19th Chief of the Astronaut Office at Johnson Space Center.